s5uishida/open5gs_5gc_ueransim_sample_config/README.md

 | VM5 | UERANSIM UE | 192.168.0.132/24 | Ubuntu 20.04 | 1GB | 10GB |

 Subscriber Information (other information is the same) is as follows.
+**Note.
+Please select OP or OPc according to the setting of UERANSIM UE configuration files.**
 | UE # | IMSI | APN | OP/OPc |
 | --- | --- | --- | --- |
 | UE0 | 001010000000000 | internet | OP |